A Nightmare on Elm Street (2010 film): Plot

 Dean Russell falls asleep at a diner and is attacked by Freddy Krueger, a burned man wearing a bladed gardener's glove on his right hand.
-In the dream, the burned man cuts Dean's throat; in reality, Dean cuts his own throat as his friends Kris Fowles and Nancy Holbrook look on in horror.
+In the dream, the burned man cuts Dean's throat; in reality, Dean cuts his own throat as his friends Kris Fowles and Nancy Holbrook, who works in the same diner, look on in horror.

 At Dean's funeral, Kris sees a photograph of herself and Dean as children but cannot recall knowing Dean before high school.
 She begins to have nightmares about the burned man and refuses to go to sleep for fear that she will die like Dean.
 Accompanied by her ex-boyfriend Jesse Braun, Kris falls asleep and is brutally murdered by the burned man.
 Covered in Kris's blood, Jesse runs to Nancy's house and learns that Nancy has been having nightmares about Freddy Krueger.

 Jesse is arrested under suspicion of murdering Kris and is killed by Krueger in his jail cell.
 As her friends die, Nancy questions everyone's connection to each other, given that none of them can remember each other before their teenage years.
 Nancy and her friend Quentin Smith discover that they attended the same preschool.
 Nancy's mother, Gwen, reluctantly tells them about Krueger, the preschool's groundskeeper, who was accused of molesting the children, including Nancy, who was his favorite.
 Gwen alerted the other parents, including Quentin's father, Alan, but Krueger escaped.
 Believing there is more to the story, Nancy attempts to track down the remaining kids from the school but discovers that all of them have been killed; only she and Quentin are left.
 Meanwhile, Quentin falls asleep and sees a flashback of the parents, led by Alan, hunting Krueger down and burning him alive.

 As a result of their insomnia, Nancy and Quentin experience sporadic microsleeps and become hypnagogic, causing them to hallucinate.
 To try to stop Krueger, they go to the preschool.
 On the way, Nancy is attacked by Krueger, during which she pulls a piece of his sweater out of her hallucination into reality.
 Quentin takes Nancy to the hospital, where he steals adrenaline to help them stay awake.
 At the preschool, the two find proof of Krueger's crimes, including crude photos.
 Krueger, now a vengeful ghost, wants revenge on the kids for disclosing his abuse.
 Nancy decides to pull Krueger out of the dream world, like she did with his sweater, and kill him.
 Quentin and Nancy both fall asleep and are attacked.

 As Krueger goes after Nancy, her cries awaken Quentin, who uses the adrenaline to wake her.
 Nancy pulls Krueger with her into reality.
 She manages to slit his neck before torching the room with his body inside.
 Police, however, are unable to find Krueger's remains.
 After Nancy and her mother return home, Krueger appears in the mirror's reflection and kills her mother, pulling her body through the mirror as Nancy screams.